 Production planning becomes difficult when demand, material availability, labor, and machine capacity are handled separately.
 The platform helps teams plan production runs, check material needs, and adjust schedules before delays affect customer orders.

-• MRP: Compares planned production with available stock and purchase needs so teams can avoid material shortages.
+- MRP: Compares planned production with available stock and purchase needs so teams can identify material requirements before production begins.

-• BOM management: Defines the raw materials, components, quantities, and steps required to produce finished goods.
+- BOM management: Defines the raw materials, components, and quantities required to produce finished goods.

 This gives teams a clearer view of what needs to be made, which materials are available, and where delays may happen.